-Pre-Requisites: You must be a certified AFT Instructor or in the later stages of the AFT Certification Program by July 1, 2018.
+Pre-Requisites: You must be a certified AFT Practitioner by October 15, 2018.

 Introduction and Immersion Practicum: In this phase you will be given the assignment of teaching 5 Introduction to AFT classes in your community (1-2 can be online), and to have your students submit the feedback form to the academy.
 You will also submit one of the introductions as a video for Dr. Perkus to review.
 Students will share ideas for networking, finding students, and teaching effectively.
 You will also be taught the Immersion Curriculum and given the opportunity to teach AFT Immersions in your community if you desire.
 The group will meet weekly with Dr. Perkus for masterminding.